Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ## GraphQL operations on entity relationships

 With your GraphQL endpoint operational, you probably want to take advantage of GraphQL's ability to handle complex requests.
-For example, you may want to get all the Books in your library along with the Authors they have written.
+For example, you may want to get all the Books in your library along with the Authors who have written them.
 We have defined the data models in such a way that they can be queried at once.

 Using GraphQL you can now execute queries like: